-- Inserting a tube into the belly to remove large volumes of fluid (called a paracentesis)
+- Inserting a needle into the belly to remove large volumes of fluid (called a paracentesis)

-- Placing a special tube or shunt inside your belly (TIPS) to repair blood flow to the liver
+- Placing a special tube or shunt inside your liver (TIPS) to repair blood flow to the liver

 - Weight loss and protein malnutrition